Onto Innovation (NYSE:ONTO) Updates Q3 2022 Earnings Guidance

 Onto Innovation Price Performance

-Onto Innovation (NYSE:ONTO – Get Rating) last posted its quarterly earnings data on Tuesday, August 9th.
-The semiconductor company reported $1.28 earnings per share for the quarter, beating analysts’ consensus estimates of $1.26 by $0.02.
-Onto Innovation had a net margin of 20.36% and a return on equity of 16.52%.
-The firm had revenue of $256.30 million for the quarter, compared to analyst estimates of $241.80 million.
-During the same period last year, the firm posted $0.92 EPS.
-Onto Innovation’s quarterly revenue was up 32.5% on a year-over-year basis.
-Equities research analysts predict that Onto Innovation will post 5.22 earnings per share for the current year.
+Onto Innovation (NYSE:ONTO – Get Rating) last posted its quarterly earnings results on Tuesday, August 9th.
+The semiconductor company reported $1.28 EPS for the quarter, beating the consensus estimate of $1.26 by $0.02.
+Onto Innovation had a return on equity of 16.52% and a net margin of 20.36%.
+The firm had revenue of $256.30 million during the quarter, compared to analysts’ expectations of $241.80 million.
+During the same quarter last year, the firm earned $0.92 earnings per share.
+The business’s revenue for the quarter was up 32.5% on a year-over-year basis.
+As a group, sell-side analysts forecast that Onto Innovation will post 5.27 EPS for the current year.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-JPMorgan Chase & Co. increased its position in Onto Innovation by 12.3% during the 2nd quarter.
-JPMorgan Chase & Co. now owns 94,426 shares of the semiconductor company’s stock worth $6,585,000 after purchasing an additional 10,310 shares in the last quarter.
-Keeley Teton Advisors LLC purchased a new stake in Onto Innovation during the 1st quarter worth about $1,686,000.
-Advisors Asset Management Inc. increased its position in Onto Innovation by 9.5% during the 1st quarter.
-Advisors Asset Management Inc. now owns 15,660 shares of the semiconductor company’s stock worth $1,361,000 after purchasing an additional 1,354 shares in the last quarter.
-Quantbot Technologies LP increased its position in Onto Innovation by 19,893.1% during the 1st quarter.
-Quantbot Technologies LP now owns 5,798 shares of the semiconductor company’s stock worth $503,000 after purchasing an additional 5,769 shares in the last quarter.
-Finally, Dynamic Technology Lab Private Ltd purchased a new stake in Onto Innovation during the 1st quarter worth about $295,000.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Price T Rowe Associates Inc. MD boosted its position in shares of Onto Innovation by 55.2% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 1,666,438 shares of the semiconductor company’s stock worth $116,217,000 after buying an additional 592,920 shares during the period.
+Robeco Schweiz AG boosted its position in shares of Onto Innovation by 10.2% during the first quarter.
+Robeco Schweiz AG now owns 1,300,000 shares of the semiconductor company’s stock worth $112,957,000 after buying an additional 120,000 shares during the period.
+Blue Grotto Capital LLC boosted its position in shares of Onto Innovation by 50.2% during the first quarter.
+Blue Grotto Capital LLC now owns 221,137 shares of the semiconductor company’s stock worth $19,215,000 after buying an additional 73,870 shares during the period.
+Clearbridge Investments LLC purchased a new position in shares of Onto Innovation during the first quarter worth $5,190,000.
+Finally, State Street Corp boosted its position in shares of Onto Innovation by 3.6% during the first quarter.
+State Street Corp now owns 1,588,939 shares of the semiconductor company’s stock worth $138,063,000 after buying an additional 54,530 shares during the period.
 Institutional investors and hedge funds own 94.34% of the company’s stock.

 Onto Innovation Inc engages in the design, development, manufacture, and support of process control tools that performs macro defect inspection and 2D/3D optical metrology, lithography systems, and process control analytical software worldwide.
 It offers process and yield management solutions, and device packaging and test facilities through standalone systems for macro-defect inspection, packaging lithography, probe card test and analysis, and transparent and opaque thin film measurements; and process control software portfolio that includes solutions for standalone tools, groups of tools, and enterprise-or factory-wide suites.